 Colors have several facets depending on how deep or how subtle they are!
 The deepest of orange and the lightest of orange are two different colors altogether.
 It is important here to define the hierarchy of colors and choose the shades as per your choice.
 Start with aligning the colors as per their strength.
 Dark to light, light to dark, or theocratic can look effective when you are playing with one or two colors only.
 Websites that have only one single color running through the web page in one single shade are often negative and too bright to handle.
 It is best to define the color choice with some open space, irregular placement of dark colors, or allowing some grid space.
 Play with light and dark shades to create a hierarchy of colors.

 Following a Color Scheme

 It is but an exciting process to blend two or more colors and play with their hues all over the website.
-Blending colors can give ample freedom to use for the logo, blend shades for background and many more ideas.
-Here you have to select the shades from the color palette as per the patterns that best bring together the warm, cool and the neutrals together.
+Blending colors can give ample freedom to use for the logo, blend shades for the background, and many more ideas.
+Here you have to select the shades from the color palette as per the patterns that best bring together the warm, cool, and neutrals together.
 Form shapes like triangles, squares or splits complementary colors in the color palette to pick the right balance of shade and make the web design replicate their hues.
-It brings out the beauty of three or more colors together to form a unique hue that emits strong, positive and communicative touch to the website.
+It brings out the beauty of three or more colors together to form a unique hue that emits strong, positive, and communicative touch to the website.